CoderDojo-Content/Advanced-HTML-CSS/en/flex-examples.md

+1. On this card you will learn some tricks for arranging things **horizontally** on a page.

-1. First, getting stuff centered!
+2. First, getting stuff centered!
 By setting the left and right margins to _auto_ you can make any element be in the middle instead of over to the left.
 Try it now on the _.card_ class.
    ```css
         margin-left: auto;
         margin-right: auto;